Twitter: No Warning on Misleading Photo of MN Cop at Trump Rally

 Fiction author Don Winslow’s message does not yet feature a “get the facts” label, despite being highlighted in a fact check by the far-left website Snopes.
 Though Winslow frames the identification as a question, he has not deleted the misleading post even after fact-checkers have given a definitive answer.

 This is not the first time a misleading picture about Chauvin has circulated on Twitter.
-On Wednesday, an allegedly doctored photo of former federal prisoner Jonathan Lee Riches in a red “Make Whites Great Again” baseball cap was spread by verified profiles, labeled as a picture of Chauvin.
+On Wednesday, an allegedly doctored photo of Jonathan Lee Riches in a red “Make Whites Great Again” baseball cap was spread by verified profiles, labeled as a picture of Chauvin.
 Twitter ultimately added a “Manipulated Media” label to those posts — but only after a Breitbart report highlighting its inaction.

-The May 26 killing of George Floyd in front of a crowd of bystanders has sparked escalating protests in Minneapolis, as well as national bipartisan outrage.
+The May 26 death of George Floyd in front of a crowd of bystanders has sparked escalating protests in Minneapolis, as well as national bipartisan outrage.
 Officer Chauvin, accompanied by three other members of law enforcement, knelt on Floyd’s neck as he begged for his life, telling them, “I can’t breathe.”

 Hours after the video went viral, Minneapolis Mayor Jacob Frey announced the firings of four Minneapolis Police Department officers.
 “This is the right call,” Frey wrote on Twitter.
 “Being black in America should not be a death sentence,” he said.
 “For 5 minutes we watched as a white officer pressed his knee to the neck of a black man, for 5 minutes.
 When you hear someone calling for help, you are supposed to help, this officer failed in the most basic human sense.”